wavefrontHQ/docs/pages/doc/accounts-service.md

 A service account can be used to automate management of objects such as dashboards, alerts, etc. A service account can't perform the **UI operations** that all user accounts can [perform by default](user-accounts.html#what-can-a-new-user-do).
 There's no limit on the number of service accounts that you can create in your organization.

-{% include note.html content="A service account must have **permissions** to perform tasks.
+{% include note.html content="Service accounts have no permissions by default.
+As an administrator, you must explicitly grant each service account only the permission required for the task that’s being automated (least required privilege).
+That ensures that permissions for service accounts are always very limited.
+Service accounts do not have the view permissions that user accounts have by default.
+A service account must have **permissions** to perform tasks.
 To run queries, a service account must have **Metrics** permission.
 To manage dashboards and alerts, the service account might need both permissions and [access](access.html)." %}

 With the 2021-NN.x release all Service Accounts are created in a separate predefined **Service Accounts** group and no longer belong to the **Everyone** group.
-All Service Accounts that were created previously, will be marked with the `(Existing)` suffix.
+All Service Accounts that were created previously are marked with the `(Existing)` suffix.

 ## What Are Service Accounts?